+- Resident Handbook

+- Calendar of Events

+- Available Activities Sheet

+- Monthly Activity Participation Log

+- Observation/Outing Information Log

+- Life History Form

-Supporting Documentation: Resident Handbook Calendar of Events Available Activities Sheet Monthly Activity Participation Log Observation/Outing Information Log Activity Assessment Form Person Centered Plan Survey with consumer and legal decision maker • Site Visit and Observation by state staff Optimizes individual initiative, autonomy, and There are no visiting hours and guests can stay overnight. independence in making life choices There is a voluntary check in and out process to ensure safety and accountability in an emergency or fire.
+- Person Centered Plan

+Survey with consumer and legal decision maker Site Visit and Observation by state staff Optimizes individual initiative, autonomy, and There are no visiting hours and guests can stay overnight. independence in making life choices There is a voluntary check in and out process to ensure safety and accountability in an emergency or fire.
 The Resident Handbook under Resident Rights states the resident has the right to choose who gives them care, how they are approached, choose all aspects of their care and right to determine schedule for waking, bathing, eating and activity participation.
 The interview with the consumer's legal decision maker indicated knowledge of these rights.
-The consumers do not have access to the kitchen due to safety.
-Staff are available 24/7 to assist with making a meal for the consumer.
-The consumer has a choice of meal.
-Snacks are available 24/7 in the common area.
-Consumers may eat where they choose.
-Consumers may have food in their private rooms.
-No clothing protectors are used.
-No assigned seating.
-The laundry room is locked due to chemicals.
-Consumers may assist staff with laundry if they would like to.
-Supporting Documentation: Resident Handbook • Site Visit and Observation by state staff • Survey with consumer and legal decision maker Ensures an individual's rights of privacy, respect, and The Medicaid consumers have private apartments with lockable doors and a private bathroom.
-The bathroom in the private apartment is open but has a curtain that can be pulled closed if wanted.
+The kitchen where food is outside the Memory Care unit with a serving counter in the MC unit.
+There is a counter in the great room with water and snacks available all the One entrée is served at mealtime, but alternate food is available upon request.
+If desired the consumer may have a fridge in their apartment unit.
+Fridges are temperature checked daily.
+No disposable plates and silverware.
+No protective coverings used.
+Consumers had choices of food.
+The laundry room is available to residents who wish to do their own laundry with assist of staff.
+Supporting Documentation: Resident Handbook Site Visit and Observation by state staff Survey with consumer and legal decision maker Ensures an individual's rights of privacy, respect, and The Medicaid consumers have jack and jill style rooms. freedom from coercion and restraint The bathroom is shared and has lockable doors.
+Couples are not required to share an apartment.
+Consumers can furnish and decorate their unit as desired.
+Observation reflected consumer's own personal tastes in decorating their private living quarters.